-- Humanities research enabled by digital approaches, including but not limited to digital arts, architecture, music, film, theatre, new media, internet language, memes; digital games and cyberculture; digital media, digitisation, curation of (born-)digital objects.
+- Humanities research enabled by digital approaches, including but not limited to digital arts, architecture, music, film, theater, new media, internet language, memes; digital games and cyberculture; digital media, digitization, curation of (born-)digital objects.

 - Integrating (and/or discussing the challenges of integrating) quantitative, statistical and computational methods and techniques into the Arts and Humanities.

 - Dissemination of digital infrastructures, data, software, and/or research output in and beyond knowledge institutions.